 Study 1: Categories of Adjectives

-One difference between nouns and adjectives is the fact that, unlike nouns, adjectives seem to lack a hyponymic relationship.
+One difference between nouns and adjectives is that, unlike nouns, adjectives seem to lack a hyponymic relationship.
 According to some researchers, the IS-A relationship is undefined for adjectives without specifying a noun domain they might modify (Gross & Miller, 1990; Murphy & Andrew, 1993).
 For instance, one can reflect on different adjectives to describe a feeling, and some of these adjectives might be better examples than others, but no adjective can be considered a superordinate.
 The apparent absence of an IS-A relationship does not necessarily preclude some kind of hyponomic organization for certain adjectives.
 For example, smooth could be further differentiated to distinguish different ways of smoothness ranging from velvety or silky to rough, bumpy or jagged.
 This is somewhat similar to hierarchical relations between verbs such as whispering which is a way of talking (Plant, Webster & Withworth, 2011).
 In addition, linguists have proposed various ways in which adjectives can be organized in a small number of classes (Dixon, 1982; Raskin & Nirenburg, 1996).
 The work by Dixon (1982), for example, used semantic, syntactic and morphological properties of adjectives to distinguish seven classes of adjectives in English.
 These classes relate to dimension (big, long, etc.), physical properties (hard, heavy, etc.), colors (orange, yellow, etc.), human properties (happy, generous, etc.), age (young, old, etc.), value (good, pure, etc) and speed (fast, quick, slow, etc.).
 Even in languages with only few adjectives, age, dimension, value and color are generally present.

 Recent psychological theories on embodied and grounded cognition indicate that the meaning of adjectives can be organized along modality specific simulations (Lynott & Connell, 2009; van Dantzig, Cowell, Zeelenberg, & Pecher, 2011).
 Lynott and Connell, for instance, had 423 prenominal adjectives that are used to describe various properties rated on five perceptual modalities: vision, audition, touch, smell and taste, providing an organization of adjectives in terms of the senses.
 In an attempt to combine these approaches, we cast our net widely, aiming to capture a number of adjective categories that cover organizing principles reflecting natural domains related to abstract entities, objects, person and emotion properties, and the senses.
 Consistent with previous work using nouns, we ask participants to generate exemplars for each of the suggested categories, as a method for approximating their extensions.
 These exemplar generations provide a first, tentative answer to the questions how adjectives are psychologically organized in categories.
 A more elaborate answer will be provided in the subsequent studies, where within- and between-exemplar variability of typicality judgments will be addressed.